LegendaryAI/imprompt-sdk/docs/source/chats_and_flows/agents.rst

 Create a new agent in Imprompt
 ===================================

+Imprompt users can create a personal agent or an organization agent.
+The organization agent can be used by all the members of the organization.

 .. image:: /_images/create_an_agent.gif
    :alt: Create an agent GIF
    :align: center

 Install a plugin to an agent
 ===================================

+You can increase capabilities of your agent by installing plugins.
+You can install plugins from the Imprompt plugin marketplace.
+Every agent comes default with these systems plugins:

+1. Imprompt Email
+2. Imprompt Web Scraper
+3. Imprompt Web Search
+4. Imprompt File Manager

 .. image:: /_images/install_a_plugin.gif
    :alt: Installing a plugin GIF